ShongSu/shongsu.github.io/_posts/2015-11-17-max-subsequence-sum.markdown

 layout: post
 title: Max Subsequence Sum Problem / 最大子序列和问题
 date: 2015-11-17 21:33
-post-link:
+categories: [blog ]
+tags: [Algorithm, ]
+description:
 ---

 <center>**------English (英文)------**</center>

 Given (possibly negative) integers a1, a2, ..., an, find the maximum value of ∑ ak.
 The maximum subsequence sum is defined to be 0 if all the integers are negative.

 For example, given the sequence -2, 11, -4, 13, -5, -2, the maximum subsequence sum is 20: a2 through a4.

 The most obvious approach is an algorithm with O(N^3).